Stefanbotes/GeneralSchemaQ/PRODUCTION_SEEDING_GUIDE.md

 #### 4. Network or Server Error
 ```
-curl: (7) Failed to connect to nlpqv2.vercel.app
+curl: (7) Failed to connect to InnerPersona.vercel.app
 ```
 **Fix:** Check that:
 - Your production site is deployed and accessible